GeorgeBPrice/AI-MockRG/README.md

 - Generate mock data from SQL or NoSQL schemas
 - Save and manage generator profiles
 - Authentication with GitHub, Google, or email
-- Real-time event tracking using Redis Streams
+- Real-time record generation request tracking using Redis Streams/Upstash
+- Rate limitting of free API record generation requests using Redis
 - Export data in JSON, SQL, or CSV formats

 ## Tech Stack